jaredly/j3/Roadmap.md

 # TESTS FOR YANKING

 - because my dealio obvs isn't working all the time
-- [ ] in complete.test, maybe just yank everything? and verify that everything still works?
+- [x] in complete.test, maybe just yank everything? and verify that everything still works?
   - so, start with a fresh library each time
+- [ ] now fix the yanks that don't work

 # Context-sensitive refactors